Sroy20/Deep-Learning-Specialization-Notes/README.md

 ### The problem of local optima

-1. How has the concept of local minima in the context of optimization evolved in modern deep learning? (lots of intuitions on lower dimensional spaces doesn't translate to higher dimensions; For example, local optima rarely occur in high dimensional spaces, saddle points are more likely .
+1. How has the concept of local minima evolved in modern deep learning? (lots of intuitions on lower dimensional spaces doesn't translate to higher dimensions; For example, local optima rarely occur in high dimensional spaces, saddle points are more likely .
 Derivatives are also zero in a saddle point.)
 1. What is the challenge faced by optimization in deep learning?
 (Problem of plateau - makes learning pretty slow - Adam, RMSprop can really help speed up learning here.)

+## Week 3 - Hyperparameter tuning, Batch Normalization, and Programming Frameworks

+### Hyperparameter tuning

+1.